HoonChuanHng/menu/README.md

 Customer Side
 - Customers scan a QR code or open a table link (table 1–5)
 - They browse a digital menu
-- They add items to a cart with quantity and price calculation
+- They add items to a cart with quantity and price calculated automatically
 - They submit an order to the system

 Kitchen Side
 - Kitchen staff view all orders in real time
-- Orders are displayed with items, table number, and time
+- Orders are displayed with table id, order number, time ordered, and food items
-- Change status (Preparing / Done)
+- They can change status (Preparing / Done)

 Admin Side
 - Admin can view total revenue
-- Track food sold statistics
+- They can view payment for each table and checkout
-- View payment for each table
+- View all orders details (table id, order number, time ordered, and food items)
-- Monitor all orders in the system
+- Track food sold

 Backend System
 - Orders are stored permanently in MongoDB Atlas